datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-accepting and agreeing to the terms and conditions of this Agreement, including a counterpart signature page to this Agreement, and without having paid to the Company a fee sufficient to cover all reasonable expenses of the Company in connection with such assignee’s admission as a Substitute Member.
+accepting and agreeing to the terms and conditions of this Agreement, including a counterpart signature page to this Agreement, and without having paid to the Company a fee sufficient to cover all reasonable expenses of the Company in connection with such assignee's admission as a Substitute Member.
 If a Member assigns all of its interest in the Company and the assignee of such interest is entitled to become a Substitute Member pursuant to this Section 14.1, such assignee shall be